The truth about Wix and Squarespace

 Website builders are cheaper than hiring a professional but they require a lot of your time.

 Griff had a leg up on website design because … well his parents know a thing or two about website design.
 However, a majority of the population does not understand domain name registration, DNS records and nameservers — let alone style sheets and image compression.
-Also, Griffin’s WordPress site required a lot more effort than drag-and-drop website builder templates.
+Also, Griffin’s WordPress site required a lot more effort than DIY website platforms that force you into a template.

 If you are launching a blog or a new business website without startup capital, a builder such as Wix and Squarespace is viable option.
 They are often very affordable — even with the inevitable add-on fees on top of the advertised price: